nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * Buffer / minor features - Week 9 - 13
 * Enhancement
     * [ ] Handle multiple built-in example versions
+    * [ ] Migrate existing built-in libraries into external libraries with a boolean to indicate if they're built-in

 ## Workplan for Graphite